premchandellendula/saltmine_assignment/shopping-cart-assignment/README.md

 * ❌ Submit any form of app, such as web APIs, browser, desktop, or command-line applications.
 * ❌ Add unnecessary layers of abstraction.
 * ❌ Add unnecessary patterns/ architectural features that aren’t called for e.g. persistent storage.

+### ADDED CODE
+* Added a add to cart data api, which takes in productName and quantity
+* Created another api for calculating total amount of the list of items in it with applied tax